lucaperyraluca/Nornir-EVE-Telnet-SSH/README.md

 This repository contains an automation setup using [Nornir](https://nornir.readthedocs.io) to manage and configure multiple Cisco IOS devices via Telnet.
 It is designed to work in an EVE-NG lab environment, where routers and switches are connected to a cloud interface that bridges to an Ubuntu VM running Nornir.
 I created this because I used to spend a lot of time configuring SSH on a device by device basis so I could use my other scripts that use SSH.

+In the Inventory folder, there are three files: defaults.yaml, groups.yaml, and hosts.yaml.
+You need to modify hosts.yaml to match your topology and the correct Telnet ports for each device.
+Inside defaults.yaml, you can set the credentials you wish to use.
+If you don't change them, the username and password will default to admin.
+Notice that the enable password is set in configure_ssh.py (line 18).
+You can modify this value as well, if desired.

 ## Overview

 - **Language**: Python 3